-People aren't always nice to each other.
+People aren’t always nice to each other.
 Sometimes, they can be downright mean.
-Bullying is using words or actions to hurt someone more than once.
+Bullying is when words or actions are used to hurt someone more than once.

-Bullying happens everywhere.
-It happens to more people than you may think.
+Bullying happens everywhere and to more people than you may think.
 More than two in five students report being bullied.

-The PACER Center is in Minnesota.
-The organization has run the National Bullying Prevention Center since 2006.
+The PACER Center in Minnesota has run the National Bullying Prevention Center since 2006.
 The center teaches students, parents, and schools about the effects of bullying.
-It encourages communities to help prevent bullying.
-And it promotes kindness.
+It also encourages

-"Bullying is an issue that impacts all kids," says Bailey Lindgren.
-She works at PACER.
-Often, kids are bullied for things that make them unique.
-"Bullying is about power," she says.
+“Bullying is an issue that impacts all kids,” says Bailey Lindgren of PACER.
+Often kids are bullied for things that make them

 If you see someone being bullied, speak up.
 Researchers have found that when a peer steps in, more than half of bullying situations stop within 10 seconds.

 Spreading kindness can also help.
 It happened at Marshall Elementary School in Wexford, Pennsylvania.
-About 20 fourth-graders formed an anti-bullying club.
-This happened about five years ago.
+About 20 fourth-graders formed an anti-bullying club about five years ago.

-Older students are buddies to younger students.
-They write letters and read stories.
+Older students are buddies to younger students, writing letters and reading stories.
 They also created a buddy bench on the playground.
 Students can go there if they want someone to play with.
-The older students' work won a national award from the PACER Center.
-They got the award last May.
+Their work won a national award from the PACER Center last May.

 “Together we can help create a world without bullying,” says Lindgren.